UMDLARS/dtanm/server/README.md

        1. Keep track of uploaded attacks and their hashes for denial of resubmission
     3. Results
        1. For Node server to obtain the results from the runs
 		2. Client side : REACT
       	1. React Router to set up client side routes to communicate with our Node Server endpoints.

-### Node Modules

-- express-session
-- express
-- body-parser
-- node-git-server (early beta of module)
-- mkdirp (creation of directories)
-- multer (file uploading)
-- bcryptjs
-- mongoose
-- MongoClient
-- validator
-- mmagic
-- concurrently
-- nodemon
-- ?

 ### Testing